 Visit the Sólheimasandur Beach plane wreck

 Many a teenager loves a good Instagram shot and this one would be an epic addition to your trip to Iceland.
 The plane crashed on the Black Sand beach back in 1973 and has been there ever since.
 No one was killed in the crash.

 If you plan on visiting the Sólheimasandur Beach plane wreck be aware that you are no longer allowed to drive onto the beach.
-There is a car park about 4kilometers from the crash site and you will need to leave your car there to walk.
+There is a car park about 4 kilometres from the crash site and you will need to leave your car there to walk.
 The walk to the Sólheimasandur Beach plane crash will take you between 45 minutes and one hour depending on the weather and how fast you are able to go.

 Go on a hunt for the Atlantic Puffin

 These amazing and very unique little birds are definitely worth a day trip from Reykjavik.
 Puffins usually make their burrows in the cliffs and small islands around Iceland.
 In summer is the best time to see Puffins in Iceland.
 So if you are looking for summer vacation ideas for families with teenagers in Iceland this has to be on your Reykjavik itinerary